★ BEST INVESTING TOOLS COMPARISON ★

 Does Bloomberg (Europe) or MarketWatch have real-time data?

-MarketWatch offers real-time data feeds, which is essential for active traders.
-Bloomberg (Europe) uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+MarketWatch offers real-time data, which matters if you trade actively.
+Bloomberg (Europe) runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from Bloomberg (Europe) and MarketWatch?

-MarketWatch includes a stock screener for finding investment ideas.
-Bloomberg (Europe) focuses on other analytical tools.
+MarketWatch has a stock screener for surfacing ideas; Bloomberg (Europe) doesn't, and focuses its energy elsewhere.

 Curation & Accuracy